Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 ###### Hybrid_Approach

-In order to get the most out of the two models, good practice is to combine those two and apply a higher weight on the model which got a lower loss function (mean absolute error).
-The reason is mainly because sometimes a neual network performs really good on the loss function, but when it comes to a real life situation, the  algorithm only learns the shape of the original data and copies this with one delay (+1 lag).
-Combining this with a decision tree regressor, might mitigate this duplicate effect.
+In order to get the most out of the two models, a good practice is to combine those two and apply a higher weight on the model which got a lower loss function (mean absolute error).
+The reason is mainly that sometimes a neural network performs really well on the loss function, but when it comes to a real-life situation, the algorithm only learns the shape of the original data and copies this with one delay (+1 lag).
+Combining this with a decision tree regressor might mitigate this duplicate effect.

 ![image](https://user-images.githubusercontent.com/67901472/152656757-33f6745e-9406-4789-8d74-f1af0837b2a1.png)

-In our case we saw that the MAE of the LSTM was lower than the one from the XGBoost, therefore we will gave a higher weight on the predictions returned from the LSTM model.
+In our case we saw that the MAE of the LSTM was lower than the one from the XGBoost, therefore we will give a higher weight on the predictions returned from the LSTM model.

 ```python
 mae_xgboost = mae